 Description of exams and course work

-- the structure of the Thesis
+- the carrying out of the experiments or the simulations/calculations,

 A repetition of the Master´s thesis is possible according to the relevant regulations of the FPSO.